paulflang/SBML2Julia/docs/python_api.rst

     >>> problem.write_jl_file(path='path_to_jl_file.jl')

-If you want to change the optimization problem in a way that is not yet supported by `DisFit`, you can manually modify the julia code and run the optimization in julia yourself.
+If you want to change the optimization problem in a way that is not yet supported by `SBML2JuliaMP`, you can manually modify the julia code and run the optimization in julia yourself.

 Running the optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^